Why are equal opportunity measures so important?

 Henrike Krenz, 'Equal Opportunity Representative' (December 2020 to June 2021) and former CRU326 member from the Institute of Medical Informatics (IMI), passes her position and responsibilities of coordinating our equal opportunity measures to Dr. Birgit Stallmeyer from the Institute of Reproductive Genetics (IRG).

 Birgit will take over all corresponding tasks from July 2021 onwards.
-Being a mother of 2 nearly adult children, and an encouraged scientist, she is the perfect match for this position.
-'In order to promote the career opportunities of women in science, it is important to provide framework conditions that above all support the scientific profiling of women.
-I am looking forward to continue the successful work of Henrike and Maria regarding this important task and to get in touch with the women of the CRU!' stated Birgit, full of anticipation for all challenges ahead.
+A mother of 2 grown-up children and an encouraged scientist, she is the perfect match for this position.
+"In order to promote the career opportunities of women in science, it is important to provide framework conditions that above all support the scientific profiling of women.
+I am looking forward continuing the successful work of Henrike and Maria regarding this important task and to get in touch with the women of the CRU!"
+Birgit emphasised, full of anticipation for all challenges ahead.

 Many thanks to Henrike for her work over the past months and all the very best for her future paths!
 Besides, we wish Birgit all the best for this new adventure – please feel free to contact her via e-mail with your questions and ideas!